larsonjj/generator-yeogurt/generators/app/templates/src/shared/README.md

 ## Pages

 Pages are the main driver for static sites and also determine your site's routes.
-All page templates (except index.{jade,nunjucks}) should be placed in a folder named by your desired route.
+All page templates (except index.{pug,nunjucks}) should be placed in a folder named by your desired route.
 For example, a contact page would most likely be loaded at the `/contact` route.
 You would acheive this by creating the following structure:

 ```
 └── src
     └── contact
-        └── index.{jade,nunjucks}
+        └── index.{pug,nunjucks}
 ```

 ### Subgenerator